 What information do you have on the employment rates of college graduates?

-Generally, the employment rate was higher for those with higher levels of educational attainment.
-For example, in 2014, the employment rate for young adults ages 20 to 24 with a bachelor's degree or higher was higher than the rate for young adults with some college (88.1 vs. 75.0 percent).
-The employment rate for young adults with some college was higher than the rate for those who had completed high school (63.7 percent), which was, in turn, higher than the employment rate for those young adults who had not finished high school (46.6 percent).
-This pattern of employment rates being higher for those with higher levels of educational attainment was also seen for those 25 to 64 years old and for men as well as women in both age groups.
+In 2016, the employment rate was higher for those with higher levels of educational attainment.
+For example, the employment rate was highest for young adults with a bachelor’s or higher degree (88 percent).
+The employment rate for young adults with some college1 (77 percent) was higher than the rate for those who had completed high school2 (69 percent), which was, in turn, higher than the employment rate for those who had not finished high school (48 percent).
+This pattern of a positive relationship between employment rates and educational attainment was also seen for 25- to 64-year-olds (also referred to as “older adults” in this Fast Fact).

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2015).
-The Condition of Education 2015 (NCES 2015-144), Employment Rates and Unemployment Rates by Educational Attainment .
+(2017).
+The Condition of Education 2016 (NCES 2017-144), Employment and Unemployment Rates by Educational Attainment.

 Related Tables and Figures: (Listed by Release Date)